Calculating Infinity: Composition and lyrics

 Commentators have primarily categorised Calculating Infinity as mathcore due to its frequent use of complex time signatures, atypical rhythms and unpredictable tempo changes.
 Many have claimed that The Dillinger Escape Plan "pioneered" or even "created" the genre with the release of their debut album.
-Others have described the album's style as metalcore, experimental metal, hardcore punk, and grindcore.
+Others have described the album's style as metalcore, avant-garde metal, hardcore punk, grindcore, and post-hardcore.
 Speaking to The Independent, the band's guitarist Weinman suggested that the challenging nature of the album's material was intentional, explaining that "Calculating Infinity was us effectively ripping up the music theory book; if someone said 'don't harmonize with a second, it just sounds out of tune', then every single lead we did, we'd harmonize with a second.
 It sounded disgusting, but we did it".
 Natalie Zina Walschots of Exclaim! described the album's style as "even more avant-garde" than the band's first two extended plays, which she had noted featuring "complex and technical guitar work", "unpredictable shifts in tempo and tone" and "fractured song structures".
 Decibel writer Daniel Lake described the album as a combination of "gouts of noise, rhythmic chaos, jazzy runs and cinematic interludes".

 According to vocalist Dimitri Minakakis, the majority of the lyrical content on Calculating Infinity is based on his experience in dysfunctional relationships.
 Speaking to Decibel magazine, Minakakis explained that "Most of my Dillinger lyrics were predicated on myself ...
 I just had stupid relationships with idiotic people, and I'd just write a song about it", concluding that "most of the lyrics on Calculating Infinity were based on human insecurity.
 That's where I got the best material."
 The album's title was suggested by guitarist Brian Benoit, who recalled to Decibel: "Since so much of the material lyrically was about failing relationships, I kind of took it as a "love not lasting forever" sort of thing ...
 Obviously, forever – or infinity – isn't going to happen ... so let's see how long we can calculate before this blows up in our face."